mlbowser/journal2020/content/Journal_2020.md

 infestations.
 Also, Reed canarygrass is dotted along most of the shoreline of Sucker Lake.
 We just stopped adding points after a time.
 Canoe Lake \#1 is clean except for the inlet and outlet streams.

+I composed text for an award nomination letter requested by the Alaska Invasive Species Partnership.

+## Friday, October 9

+I spent some time trying to figure out the best test for comparing the paired proportions of spruce samples from our 2015 grassland work.

+I examined a series of worm specimens from Fairbanks.
+Clitellum on segments 26-31, tubercula pubertatis on segments 29-30.
+This is *Bimastos rubidus*.

+I collected two wasps (BOLD-3NUO7C461 and BOLD-3NMISCHX9) and one fly (BOLD-3NUD6WCE4) from a yellow pan trap left out for a short time under a cottonwood.

+I entered snowshoe hare data from 2003 to 2000.

 # Appendixes